terwanerik/AjaxPageParser/README.md

-#AjaxPageParser - Load pages asynchronously with ease
+## AjaxPageParser - Load pages asynchronously with ease

+Please note: this project is over 2 years old, and has not been tested with newer versions of jQuery.

-Another one of those plugins that makes my life easier, this plugin loads a page or some part of it from a website via AJAX, adjusts the page title and URL.
+This plugin loads a page or some part of it from a website via AJAX, adjusts the page title and URL.
 With before, finished and error callbacks, to show loaders, update menu items etc. It works best if you use some kind of MVC structure, so the URL that is being called is a standalone website

-##Demo
+## Demo
 A live demo is available on [Github Pages](http://terwanerik.github.io/AjaxPageParser).

-##Usage
+## Usage
 The plugin is really simple, add the jquery.pageparser-[version].min.js to your project folder and include it.

 ```html